courtneyzhan/deco3801-group-project/README.md

 * (-) Database set up with sqflite (Flutter SQLite) is more than preferred.
 Have to see what React Native is like to make a definite decision...
 * (+) Pretty easy to set up and run the Android/iOS and Web versions - though does take time to load up the Android/iOS emulators

+**Verdict**: Not for this group project but I am 100% doing something with this in the summer holidays 🤧

 ## React Native